-Central America includes the seven countries stretching south from the Mexican border are Belize and Guatemala, on south through El Salvador and Honduras, through Nicaragua and Costa Rica to Panama.
+Central America includes seven countries stretching south from the Mexican border to the north of Colombia.
+Starting with Belize and Guatemala, on south through El Salvador and Honduras, through Nicaragua and Costa Rica to Panama.
 Bounded by the Pacific Ocean in the west and the Caribbean Sea to the east.

 In the west there is the dramatic Pacific coastline; and in the east long, gentle Caribbean beaches with freshwater lakes dotting the hilly inland.
 There are stunning craft markets, offering just about anything that's hand-crafted.

 Boredom will never be on your agenda if you decide to retire in Central America as there is an endless variety of things to do and places to see.